How to gather website content using Slickplan's content gathering tool

 Examples of the type of content that could be gathered for a website

 Gathering content for website use goes from the more obvious, like text and images, to the more subtle, like image alt tags.
 There are certain types of web content you'll almost certainly want to include in your website content plan as well as some helpful additions and optional recommendations.
-Most of what we highly recommend are elements that drive design, but we also include those that serve SEO content planning and general workflow support too.
+Most of what we highly recommend are elements that drive design, but we also include those that serve SEO content planning, seo content management and general workflow support too.

 - Page text